yaying-00/Use-Mitsuba2-for-DiffuserCam-Design/README.md

 [Mitsuba 2 documentation](https://mitsuba2.readthedocs.io/en/latest/src/getting_started/intro.html) is a good resource for installation, tutorials and references.

 This repository contains a few examples for optimizing a diffuser.
-The slides which contains the corresponding optimization results can be found [here](https://docs.google.com/presentation/d/1_vz62zo_9vgIiwe38vPrAgo-MeKZbOf1P657d3Er7dU/edit#slide=id.g82412729a5_0_267).
+The slides which contains the corresponding optimization results and some prons & cons about the current Mitsuba 2 version can be found [here](https://docs.google.com/presentation/d/1_vz62zo_9vgIiwe38vPrAgo-MeKZbOf1P657d3Er7dU/edit#slide=id.g82412729a5_0_267).

 ## Installation and Compiling